-Ideally, sales-enablement content would always help sales to do their job better, faster, and more effectively.
+Ideally, sales enablement content would always help sales to do their job better, faster, and more effectively.
 But marketing often focuses only on the content needed to nudge prospects into qualified leads, not the content needed to finish the conversation.
-This does not mean you need more product or service-focused content, but rather content that empowers a prospect to make the right decision based on their needs.
+This doesn’t mean you need more product or service-focused content, but rather content that empowers a prospect to make the right decision based on their needs.
 Marketing simply may not know the best ways to proactively improve the content that can help sales achieve their goals.
-If you need better sales-enablement content, here are some ways to ask marketing for it:
+If you need better sales enablement content, here are some ways to ask marketing for it:

 - “We need you to create opportunity content: materials that will help us close the deal once an opportunity has been identified.”

 - “The content we’re getting is more appropriate to a prospect’s research stage.
 We need to help them to define their needs more effectively with proof points, success stories, reviews, and demos.”